-Ethernet cables have RJ45 connectors at the ends, small plastic plugs with retaining clips that can be released when the cable needs to be removed.
-The term “Plug” here refers to the male end of connection on the network cable, and the jack refers to port.
+Ethernet cables have RJ45 connectors at the ends and small plastic plugs with retaining clips that can be released when the cable needs to be removed.
+The term “Plug” here refers to the male end of the connection on the network cable, and the jack refers to the port.

 The RJ45 connector has around right pins spaced around me 1 mm apart, and the wires are inserted.
 An 8P8C connector is known as 8P8C – eight position – eight contacts.

 Sometimes it is necessary to use long Ethernet cables, but there are limits to the distance over which data can be reliably transmitted.

 Data becomes distorted by long Ethernet cables when the cable picks up additional noise, which is why a fixed length is specified.

 There are many Ethernet cables connecting different Ethernet elements- Cat5, Cat5e, and Cat6 cables and the Ethernet switches, routers, computers, network servers, etc.